webxdc/webxdc-types/README.md

 ## Usage

-You should have a type that describes your webxdc payload structure in your application somewhere:
+You should have a type that describes your webxdc payload structure in use by your application:

 ```typescript
 type Payload = {